SmellyModder/Disparser/README.md

 ## Features
 * Command Handlers for processing commands from messages.
-* A thread-safe infrastructure to make concurrent command processing possible.
 * An index-based argument system that's simple and easy to work with.
 * A feedback system for command message output.
 * A command exception system.